johann-solo/oliveandmango.github.io/site/content/blog/2019-02-25-pink-grapefruit-and-avocado-salad.md

 </br>
 </br>

 Feel free to make it with a variety of citrus.
 I have pink grapefruit in this one but I had a single white one I wanted to use up and added and I also had a single orange leftover from a shoot that I added as well.
-Some blood oranges would be totally gorgeous and delicious in this salad too.
+Some blood oranges would be totally gorgeous and delicious in a pink grapefruit salad too.
 So don’t be afraid to switch up the citrus combination in the salad.
 </br>
 </br>
 ![Pink Grapefruit and Avocado Salad](/images/uploads/2019_02_25_pink_grapefruit_and_avocado_salad_5.jpg)